Ahmadu Bello University: Alumni Association

 Ahmadu Bello University Alumni Association is an alumni organization for former students of the Ahmadu Bello University.
 The alumni association is often represented by the national president of the association in the governing council of the university.
 This is necessary for the association to make a direct input into the university's policies.

 The national body of the association currently has 17 National Executive Committee (NEC) members who manage the affairs of the association in alignment with the provisions of the association constitution.

 The incumbent national president of the alumni association is Ahmed Tijani Mora, a renowned pharmacist and former registrar and chief executive officer of the Pharmacists Council of Nigeria.

 History

 The alumni association was founded in the early 1960s by the graduating class which included architect Chief Fola Alade, Chief Lai Balogun and Professor Ayodele Awojobi.

-Today, the alumni association has branches across the federation with the secretariat at Ahmadu Bello University, Zaria.
-Since the inception of the association, the governing council of Ahmadu Bello University has maintained a strong working relationship with the association with the aim of developing the university.
-Initially, the association was under the supervision of the deputy vice chancellor of the university.
-Today it is directly under the office of the vice chancellor and supervised by the vice chancellor.
+Today, the alumni association has branches across the federation with a national office at the university campus itself.
+Since the inception of the association, the governing council of Ahmadu Bello University has maintained a strong working relationship with the association to develop the university.
+Initially, the association was under the supervision of the deputy vice-chancellor of the university.
+Today it is directly under the office of the vice-chancellor and supervised by the vice-chancellor.